UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 ## Configuring edge gateway IPsec VPN settings

-To configure the IPsec VPN, you first need to configure the VPN settings on your edge gateway.

 The steps for configuring edge gateway IPsec VPN settings vary depending on what type of edge gateway you're working with:

 - [Configuring edge gateway IPsec VPN settings for an advanced gateway](#configuring-edge-gateway-ipsec-vpn-settings-for-an-advanced-gateway)